Role

 Scannable, proactive guidance with the option to dive deeper.

-Grouping essential features into four buckets: KPIs, AI Helper, Tasks, and Insights.
+Sorting essential features into four groups: KPIs, AI Helper, Tasks, and Insights.

 Wireframing the layout and prioritizing what matters most:

-KPIs lead at the top, slightly larger to show overall shop health.
-The AI Helper sits nearby for quick guidance.
-Tasks are split into Shop Operations and Customer Care in the center to drive immediate action, while Insights rest in the bottom corner for deeper exploration when time allows.
+KPIs takes the hero section to show overall shop health.
+The AI Helper sits nearby for a quick summary.
+Tasks are split into Shop Operations and Customer Care in the center to drive immediate action, and Insights is place on the bottom corner for less urgent tasks.

-Mapping the 4 buckets into the dashboard layout.
+Mapping the 4 groups into the dashboard layout.

 FINAL DESIGN